dsiu13/JS-Notes/EJS/ch1.md

 - Strings can be compared based on Unicode Standard.
 - Only One Value in JS that is not equal to itself - NaN

+# Comparison
+- Greater than, and less than are binary operators.
+- Strings are ordered roughly in alphabetical order.
+- However uppercase letters are always "less" than lowercase ones.
+- nonalphabetic characters are also in the ordering.
+- When JS compares strings it goes left to right, comparing the unicode one by one.
+- Only one operator that is not equal to itself - NaN

 # Logical Operators
 - && is a Binary Operator and Represents Logical "and"
 - ! is a Unary Operator and flips the value of the given value.